BorisKontorovich/fixt_dev-board-holder/README.md

 ![Board](/docs/readme-assets/bananaboard.png)

-We have a 3 channel Keithley on our workbench so it helps to keep track on where different channels go.
+We have a 3 channel Keithley supply, so it helps keep track of where different channels go.
 Also, you need a safety banana plug cable.
-I like the ones from CalTest:
+I like the ones from CalTest (Cable: DigiKey BKCT2148-50-2-ND, Plug DigiKey BKCT3151-2-ND ):

 ![Board](/docs/readme-assets/caltestbananajack.png)
 ![Board](/docs/readme-assets/caltestbananabanana.png)